dilandau2001/Dilan.ServiceDiscovery/README.md

         /// <summary>
         /// Auto discovery multicast group.
         /// If DiscoveryServerHost is empty.
 Then auto discovery is used.
+        /// The client subscribes to this multicast group waiting for specific broadcasts coming from the server side.
         /// </summary>
         public string AutoDiscoverMulticastGroup { get; set; } = "224.0.0.100";

         /// <summary>
         /// Auto discovery multicast port.
+        /// The client waits for messages coming from the server in this port, only if auto discovery is enabled.
+        /// (See DiscoveryServerHost)
         /// </summary>
         public int AutoDiscoverPort { get; set; } = 5478;